-II.3.Plan.WaitList C. MTW Plan: Wait List Information Wait List Information Projected for the Beginning of the Fiscal Year Number of Wait List Open, Are There Plans to Wait List Type Housing Program(s) Households on Partially Open Open the Wait List Wait List or Closed During the Fiscal Year Number of Open, Partially Wait List Type Yes or No Housing Program(s) Households Open or Closed Number of Open, Partially Housing Program(s) Wait List Type Yes or No Households Open or Closed Number of Open, Partially Housing Program(s) Wait List Type Yes or No Households Open or Closed Rows for additional waiting lists may be added, if needed.
+II.3.Plan.WaitList C. MTW Plan: Wait List Information Wait List Information Projected for the Beginning of the Fiscal Year Number of Wait List Open, Are There Plans to Housing Program(s) Wait List Type Households on Partially Open Open the Wait List Wait List or Closed During the Fiscal Year Number of Open, Partially Housing Program(s) Wait List Type Yes or No Households Open or Closed Number of Open, Partially Housing Program(s) Wait List Type Yes or No Households Open or Closed Number of Open, Partially Housing Program(s) Wait List Type Yes or No Households Open or Closed Rows for additional waiting lists may be added, if needed.
 Select Housing Program: Federal MTW Public Housing Units; Federal MTW Housing Choice Voucher Program; Federal non-MTW Housing Choice Voucher Units; Tenant-Based Local, Non-Traditional MTW Housing Assistance Program; Project-Based Local, Non-Traditional MTW Housing Assistance Program; and Combined Tenant-Based and Project-Based Local, Non-Traditional MTW Housing Assistance Program.
 Select Wait List Types: Community-Wide, Site-Based, Merged (Combined Public Housing or Voucher Wait List), Program Specific (Limited by HUD or Local PHA Rules to Certain Categories of Households which are Described in the Rules for Program Participation), None (If the Program is a New Wait List, Not an Existing Wait List), or Other (Please Provide a Brief Description of this Wait List Type).
 For Partially Open Wait Lists, provide a description of the populations for which the waiting list is open.
 Housing Program and Description of the populations for which the wait list is open Housing Program and Description of the populations for which the wait list is open Housing Program and Description of the populations for which the wait list is open If Local, Non-Traditional Housing Program, please describe: Name and Description of "Local, Non-Traditional" Housing Program Name and Description of "Local, Non-Traditional" Housing Program Name and Description of "Local, Non-Traditional" Housing Program

-Name and Description of "other" wait list type Name and Description of "other" wait list type Name and Description of "other" wait list type f there are any changes to the hese changes. organizational structure of the wait list or policy changes regarding the wait list, provide a narrative detailing
+Name and Description of "other" wait list type Name and Description of "other" wait list type Name and Description of "other" wait list type to the organizational structure of the wait list or policy changes regarding the wait list, provide a narrative detailing If there are any changes these changes. to the organizational structure of the wait list or policy changes regarding the wait list, provide a narrative detailing